kcoovi/tictactoe/README.md

 ## Installation

 No special installation is required.
-Simply clone the project to your local machine or play the game directly [here](https://kcoovi.github.io/tictactoe/).
+Simply clone the project to your local machine and open the `index.html` file or play the game directly [here](https://kcoovi.github.io/tictactoe/).

 ```bash
 git clone https://github.com/kcoovi/tictactoe.git